-His congregation grew from 9 to 9,000!
-Today, Pastor Rudy Rasmus preaches to a packed church in jeans and boots.
-Tradition is fine, he says, but too often it just gets in the way.
+United Methodist pastor Rudy Rasmus preaches to a packed church in jeans and boots.
+His Houston congregation grew from 9 to 9,000 and includes celebrity churchgoer, Beyonce.
+Tradition is fine, Rasmus says, but too often it just gets in the way.
 Lilla Marigza shares the story of a preacher who knows what people really want out of Sunday mornings.

 (Locator: Houston, Texas)